 I have had the great opportunity to help launch and advise large government-sponsored programs to running my own programs to now, co-founder of Knowm Inc., on the cusp of commercializing a physical learning processor based on memristors that are now available in our web store.
 I am not the prototypical mad scientist inventor.
 I do not work for some large omni-present global technology corporation.
-I am not a millionaire (or billionaire) playboy.
+I am not a billionaire playboy.
 I’m just a guy who realized there was a way to solve a very hard problem with major consequences if a solution was found…and I dedicated my life to doing it.
 Since I begun around 2001 I have had quite the journey.
 I have forged amazing friendships, inadvertently sparked a few skirmishes, and even made a few enemies and frienemies.
 I have navigated the beltway-bandits of DC with my flesh mostly intact, contracted with various branches of the DoD including DARPA, the Air Force and Navy.
-I have even been contacted by spooks, both foreign (probably) and domestic (for sure).
+I have been contacted by spooks, both foreign (probably) and domestic (for sure).
 I am acutely aware of the problem, who is working on it, and perhaps more importantly how they think about it.
 I am aware of where reality gives way to fantasy.
 This is why I love AI flicks, and why I found Ex Machina so compelling.
 You see, I know how the neural processor they show in that movie could actually work.